jaydeepamcodr/liasonpay-docs/docs/developer-guide/faq.md

 ## General Questions

-### What is the difference between sandbox and production environments?
+### How can I test my integration without processing real payments?

-The sandbox environment is for testing and development, while the production environment is for processing real payments:
+You can use test card numbers and special test amounts to simulate different payment scenarios without processing real payments:

-- **Sandbox**: Uses test API keys (prefixed with `sk_test_`), doesn't process real money
+- Use test card numbers like `4111111111111111` for successful payments
-- **Production**: Uses live API keys (prefixed with `sk_live_`), processes real money
+- Use specific amounts to trigger different responses (e.g., 999 for insufficient funds)

 For more details, see the [Environment Information](/getting-started/environment-information) guide.

-### How do I switch from sandbox to production?
+### How do I set up my production environment?

-To switch from sandbox to production:
+To set up your production environment:

-1. Update your API key from a test key to a live key
+1. Ensure you're using the correct API key
-2. Change the base URL from `https://sandbox.liasonpay.net/` to `https://liasonpay.net/`
+2. Use the base URL `https://liasonpay.net/` for all API calls
 3. Set the `mode` parameter to `production` in relevant API calls
-4. Update your webhook endpoints to handle production events
+4. Configure your webhook endpoints to handle events

 ### What currencies are supported?